5 Best Ways to Pay Off Your Loans Faster in 2021

 If these examples are not possible for your situation, spend some time looking around the neighborhood for a cheaper place to live.
 The goal is to be well below the 33% after-tax housing expense average.
 If you are making $50,000 per year after tax, see if you can find a place to live for less than $1,000 per month (20% of your income).

-Take this savings and apply it to your student loan debt.
+Take these savings and apply it to your student loan debt.

 2. Increase your income streams